kubevirt/user-guide/docs/compute/live_migration.md

 - Live migration requires ports `49152, 49153` to be available in the virt-launcher pod.
   If these ports are explicitly specified in [masquarade interface](../network/interfaces_and_networks.md#masquerade), live migration will not function.

+- Live migration requires the virt-launcher pod's primary network interface to have the same name on both source and target pods.

 ## Initiate live migration

 Live migration is initiated by posting a VirtualMachineInstanceMigration